-- to allow students to reach a high level of competence in a modern foreign language (French, German, Italian, Japanese, or Spanish). - to study the associated culture(s) of the language. - to acquire advanced knowledge of a range of comparative cultural topics.
+- to allow students to reach a reasonable to high level of competence in a modern foreign language (French, German, Italian, Japanese, Korean or Spanish). - to study the associated culture(s) of the language. - to acquire advanced knowledge of a range of comparative cultural topics.

-The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese and Spanish) and allows entry at a variety of levels of language competence.
+The distinctive nature of the languages component of the programmes lies in the flexibility of our languages offering, which extends to the full range of languages taught at Birkbeck (currently French, German, Italian, Japanese, Korean and Spanish) and allows entry at a variety of levels of language competence.

-- For the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency). - For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - After three years (full-time), students who start at approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages, Cultures and Societies', or JLPT Level N2. - Those full-time or part-time students who start at CEFR A1 or JLPT N5 (Language 1) or fulltime students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4). - PLEASE NOTE: All Language modules are taken over three terms (10+10+4 weeks, 2.5 hours per week) - Students complete 180-210 (normally 210) credits on the Politics side of the programme and 150-180 (normally 150) credits on the Language side of the programme. - The eventual award title is: - BA Politics and French - BA Politics and German - BA Politics and Italian - BA Politics and Japanese
+- For the European languages included in this programme, language entry levels are at one of five levels, as defined in the Common European Framework of Reference for Languages (CEFR): Level A1 (Beginners); Level A2 (GCSE or equivalent); Level B1 (AS/A level or equivalent); Level B2 (A level + or equivalent); Level C1 (Proficiency). - For Japanese there are four basic entry levels, all pegged to the Japanese Language Proficiency Test (JLPT): Beginners, Upper Beginner, Intermediate, Upper Intermediate. - For Korean, there are three levels, pegged towards the Test of Proficiency in Korean (TOPIK): Beginners for Korean 1, Post-beginners for Korean 2 (entry with just under TOPIK 1), and Pre-intermediate for Korean 3 (entry with post-TOPIK 1 but under TOPIK 2). - After three years (full-time), students who start at approximately A-level standard language competence will attain a level which conforms to the 'typical' exit level equivalent to CEFR Level C1/C2, as defined in the QAA benchmark statement for 'Languages, Cultures and Societies', or JLPT Level N2. - Those full-time or part-time students who start at CEFR A1 or JLPT N5 (Language 1) or fulltime students who start with CEFR A2 or JLPT N5 (Language 2) will exit with either CEFR B2 or JLPT N4-N3 (Language 3) or CEFR C1 or JLPT N3-N2 (Language 4). - For Korean, students will start from beginners and exit after three years with close to TOPIK 2 (entry to Korean 1, exit with Korean 3). - PLEASE NOTE: All Language modules are taken over three terms (10+10+4 weeks, 2.5 hours per week) - Students complete 180-210 (normally 210) credits on the Politics side of the programme and 150-180 (normally 150) credits on the Language side of the programme. - If a student achieves the exit level of CEFR C2 (European Language 5) or JLPT Level N3 or above (Japanese 4/5) in their language, and has 150 credits on the Language side of the programme, the eventual award title is: - BA Politics and French - BA Politics and German - BA Politics and Italian - BA Politics and Japanese OR - BA Politics and Spanish - If a student completes at least 150 credits on the Language side but does not achieve CEFR C2 (European Language 5) or JLPT Level N3 or above (Japanese 4/5), the degree awarded is BA Politics with Language (either French / German / Italian / Japanese / Korean / Spanish).